Pressburst Terms and Conditions

-Unless otherwise agreed in writing by both parties, the Customer acknowledges and agrees that Chapel Studios may use the Customer’s name for any marketing and publicity purposes.
-The Customer grants to Chapel Studios, its Affiliates, and sub-contractors a non-exclusive, worldwide royalty-free licence to display, use, reproduce, store, and publish any Customer trademarks, trade names and logos for such purpose.
+13.1.
+Unless otherwise agreed in writing by both Parties, the Customer acknowledges and agrees that Chapel Studios may use the Customer’s name for any marketing and publicity purposes.
+The Customer grants to Chapel Studios, its Affiliates and Channel Partners and the Associated Persons a non-exclusive, worldwide royalty-free licence to display, use, reproduce, store, and publish any Customer trademarks, trade names and logos for such purpose.

 (a) Customer’s access to the Services shall immediately terminate;

-13.5 Entire Agreement.
-This Agreement, and any documents referred to in it, constitute the whole Agreement between the parties and supersede any previous arrangement, understanding or Agreement between them relating to the subject matter they cover.
-Each of the parties acknowledges and agrees that in entering into this Agreement it does not rely on any undertaking, promise, assurance, statement, representation, warranty or understanding (whether in writing or not) of any person (whether party to this Agreement or not) relating to the subject matter of this Agreement, other than as expressly set out in this Agreement.
+15.5.
+Entire Agreement.
+This Agreement, and any documents referred to in it, constitute the whole Agreement between the Parties and supersede any previous arrangement, understanding or Agreement between them relating to the subject matter they cover.
+Each of the Parties acknowledges and agrees that in entering into this Agreement it does not rely on any undertaking, promise, assurance, statement, representation, warranty or understanding (whether in writing or not) of any person (whether party to this Agreement or not) relating to the subject matter of this Agreement, other than as expressly set out in this Agreement.

-13.7 Third party rights.
-This Agreement does not confer any rights on any person or party (other than the parties to this Agreement and, where applicable, their successors and permitted assigns) pursuant to the Contracts (Rights of Third Parties) Act 1999.
+15.7.
+Third party rights.
+This Agreement does not confer any rights on any person or party (other than the Parties and, where applicable, their successors and permitted assigns) pursuant to the Contracts (Rights of Third Parties) Act 1999.

-13.8 Notices.
-Any notice required to be given under this Agreement shall be in writing and shall be delivered by pre-paid first-class post to the other party at its address set out in this Agreement, or such other address as may have been notified by that party for such purposes, or sent by email to the other party's principal email address.
+15.8.
+Notices.
+Any notice required to be given under this Agreement shall be in writing and shall be delivered by pre-paid first-class post to the other Party at its address set out in this Agreement, or such other address as may have been notified by that Party for such purposes, or sent by email to the other Party’s principal email address.
 A correctly addressed notice sent by pre-paid first-class post shall be deemed to have been received at the time at which it would have been delivered in the normal course of post.
 A notice sent by email shall be deemed to have been received at the time of sending (as shown by the timed header printout obtained by the sender).

-Affiliates: means, in relation to either party, each and any subsidiary or holding company of that party and each and any subsidiary of a holding company of that party with the terms "subsidiary" and "hold company" being given their meaning as set out in section 1159 of the Companies Act 2006.
+Affiliate: means in relation to either Party, each and any subsidiary or holding company of that Party and each and any subsidiary of a holding company of that Party with the terms "subsidiary" and "hold company" being given their meaning as set out in section 1159 of the Companies Act 2006.

-Agreement: means these Terms and Conditions together with the Subscription Plan Order Form (accessible under the 'Settings' section of Pressburst), the Documentation and any other document explicitly incorporated by reference.
+Agreement: means these Terms and Conditions together with the Registration Information, the Documentation and any other document expressly incorporated by reference.